d0tTino/GeneCoder/docs/plugins.md

 Run `scripts/scaffold_plugin.sh <name>` to create a new plugin project.
 The generated template registers an entry point and includes a README with instructions on signing the distribution.

+## Signing Plugins

+Third-party plugins distributed through the upcoming marketplace must be signed.
+The helper scripts in `plugins-examples/signing/` show how to generate an RSA key pair and attach the signature to your wheel.
+Publish the `public.pem` key alongside the wheel so users can verify it.

 ## Developing a Plugin Step by Step